 California is fighting climate change with a new mandate called SB1383 that established methane reduction targets for the state.
 Everyone in the state will be a part of this effort.
 Why?
 Because half of what Californians currently dump in landfills are organic materials like food scraps, yard trimmings, paper, and cardboard.

 When these organic materials are sent to a landfill, they produce methane, a short-lived climate pollutant 84 times more potent than carbon dioxide that is greatly contributing to the effects of climate change in California.
 Organic waste in landfills emit 20% of California’s methane.

 With more severe and lengthy droughts, warmer temperatures that contribute to the increasing number of wildfires (also impacting air quality), bigger storms, and coastal erosion due to rising sea levels, everyone has a part to play in the effort.
-The law was passed in September of 2016 and went into effect this year.
+The law was passed in September of 2016 and went into effect in 2022.